exakat/exakat-docs/Reference/Reports.rst

 Exakatyaml is a Yaml report format.

-Exakatyaml doesn't depend on themes.
+Exakatyaml doesn't depend on rulesets.

 .. _report-file-dependendies: